GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.txt

 * Initial release of the GN Tsiartas Spin to Win experience.

 == Upgrade Notice ==

+= 2.3.2 =
+Install this update to restore the desktop view so the wheel remains visible on large screens and to stay current with the 2.3.2 version metadata.

 = 2.1 =
 Update to remove the diagnostic console logging from the admin and public scripts while receiving the 2.1 metadata bump.